bmeares/Meerschaum/CONTRIBUTING.md

 ## Sponsorship

 Consider [sponsoring Meerschaum](https://github.com/sponsors/bmeares) as a way to prioritize your issues or feature requests.
 Your support is always greatly appreciated!
+I am available to implement specific features or to design and deploy your architecture using Meerschaum.